The Lazarus Key (sneak peek)

 Yellowstone National Park / Wednesday, June 9; 9:32 PM

-I checked the time on my watch and jogged faster, wishing I’d rode a horse.
-I’d burned nearly an hour hiking all the way out to Skunk’s Gulley.
 My usual shift ended three hours earlier, but that was the life of a U.S. wildlife officer.
 If there’s trouble, you go, regardless of time of day.
 And if a game warden was in trouble, you go even faster.

-I ducked to miss a low branch while hurdling a part of the tree’s root system that had grown above ground.
-Reaching the state warden’s last reported coordinates, I found nothing.
+I ducked to miss a low branch while hurdling a part of the cottonwood’s root system that had grown above ground.Reaching the state warden’s last reported coordinates, I found nothing.
 I continued searching the area, finally finding him tucked in behind a bush a hundred meters to the southwest.
 I gave a low whistle.
 Wardens tended to do that rather than calling out to each other since it seemed to disrupt nature less.

 “Glad you could make it,” the other warden said quietly without lowering his night-vision binoculars.
 Another thing we don’t do is whisper.
 We talk quietly, so we don’t startle wildlife (or poachers), but we never whisper.
 People tend to over-express sibilants, especially the letter S, when they whisper.
 And the last thing a skittish animal wants to hear is something that sounds like a giant snake.

-I sidled up next to him, took a knee, and set down the two confiscated rifles.
+I sidled up next to him, took a knee, and set down the two rifles.
 I couldn’t make out what he was looking at in the darkness, but the call was to provide support on a potentially dangerous wildcat issue.
 “So, where’s this big cat?”
 I asked quietly.

 He jerked even though he would’ve heard me settle in alongside him.
 “You’re a woman.”